 Each winning library will receive $3,000 and a plaque, to be presented at an award ceremony held on each recipient’s campus.

-For more information regarding the award, or a complete list of past recipients, please visit the awards section of the ACRL website.
+Additional information on the award, along with a list of past winners, is available on the ACRL website.

 The Association of College & Research Libraries (ACRL) is the higher education association for librarians.
-Representing more than 11,000 academic and research librarians and interested individuals, ACRL (a division of the American Library Association) is the only individual membership organization in North America that develops programs, products and services to help academic and research librarians learn, innovate and lead within the academic community.
+Representing nearly 11,000 academic and research librarians and interested individuals, ACRL (a division of the American Library Association) develops programs, products and services to help academic and research librarians learn, innovate and lead within the academic community.
 Founded in 1940, ACRL is committed to advancing learning and transforming scholarship.
-ACRL is on the Web at http://www.acrl.org/, Facebook at http://www.facebook.com/ala.acrl and Twitter at @ala_acrl.
+ACRL is on the web at acrl.org, Facebook at facebook.com/ala.acrl, and Twitter at @ala_acrl.

 GOBI® Library Solutions from EBSCO, formerly YBP Library Services, offers over 13 million print and ebooks to academic, research and special libraries worldwide.
 From streamlining workflows to partnering with library staff, GOBI Library Solutions is committed to providing the best solution for libraries’ acquisition, collection development and technical service needs.
 For more than 40 years, the mission has remained same—to partner with libraries in providing access to the broadest selection of scholarly content available.